Types of Information That Should Be Kept Confidential in Business and Workplace Security

 Confidentiality also applies to digital data in the form of online information, applications, databases, and servers.
 Work with your Information Technology staff to make sure all servers are secure and the data on them is protected.
 These measures will help maintain employee privacy as well as protect the company from potential legal action and fines.

-Utilize email tools that let you encrypt messages so only the intended recipients can open them.
+Utilize email tools that allow you to encrypt messages, ensuring only the intended recipients can access them.
 This will prevent unintended recipients from reading confidential information.

 You also need to work with your Information Technology staff to make sure you have in place appropriate firewalls, password protection, and encryption.
 These will help keep data safe and prevent unauthorized access or transmission.